inaka/sheldon/README.md

 ### Erlang Shell

 First of all Sheldon is an application and it needs to be started.
 You can use `sheldon:start/0`.
-Sheldon only have two main methods, `sheldon:check/1` and `sheldon:check/2`.
+Sheldon only has two main methods, `sheldon:check/1` and `sheldon:check/2`.
 As a user, you just need to use those.

 ```erlang
 1> sheldon:check("I want to check this correct text").